 Toledo Bend Reservoir is a 185,000-acre reservoir on the Sabine River on the Texas-Louisiana border in Sabine, Newton, and Panola counties - the largest reservoir in Texas and one of the largest in the United States with piney woods shoreline.
 Lakefront homeowners and commercial properties on Toledo Bend Reservoir regularly need construction work to maintain waterfront access and shoreline stability.

 Shore Protect Team offers Bank Stabilization Services in Toledo Bend Reservoir, TX.
 Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.

 Shore Protect Team provides shoreline erosion control, dock and pier construction, retaining wall installation, and waterfront structure repair for waterfront properties on Toledo Bend Reservoir in Sabine, Shelby, and Newton counties on the Texas-Louisiana border.
-Toledo Bend is the largest reservoir on the Texas-Louisiana state line - jointly managed by the Sabine River Authority of Texas and the Sabine River Authority of Louisiana under a bi-state compact, it is the fifth largest reservoir in the United States by surface area.
-The reservoir's enormous size and bi-state management create distinctive permit requirements, and its East Texas piney woods and cypress setting makes it one of the most scenic waterfront environments in the region.
+Toledo Bend is the largest reservoir on the Texas-Louisiana state line - jointly managed by the reservoir authority of Texas and the reservoir authority of Louisiana under a bi-state compact, it is the fifth largest reservoir in the United States by surface area.

 Toledo Bend's vast surface area - over 180,000 acres at full pool - allows sustained winds to build substantial wave heights on exposed shoreline sections, and the reservoir's irregular shape creates diverse fetch distances across its different arms and coves.
 Exposed north-facing and west-facing shoreline sections on Toledo Bend in Sabine and Newton counties face the most energetic wave conditions that require retaining walls for bank protection.
 Cove and sheltered locations have lower wave energy and can use lighter bank protection.
 Shore Protect Team evaluates the specific wave fetch and exposure at each Toledo Bend property before sizing bank protection systems.